Architectural Facade Elements: A Complete Guide to How They Are Made

 Window surrounds, cornices at height.

-Décor in passageways, around entrance doors, on stairs, on terrace is reasonable to make durable décor.
-It will have to be cleaned more often and will be exposed to occasional heavy loads.
-In other places, in order to save money, it is advisable to use cheaper decors.
-However, you must remember that snow and water can accumulate on the decor, beat hail.
+It makes sense to use durable elements in passageways, around entrance doors, on stairs, and on terraces.
+They will need to be cleaned more often and will be exposed to occasional heavy loads.
+Elsewhere, to save money, it is wise to use cheaper elements.
+Keep in mind, though, that snow and water can collect on them and hail can strike them.

 Ultralight